WGBH-MLA/aapb-deploy/docs/docs/tutorials/quickstart.md

 # Quickstart
-This guide provides a quick overview of how to deploy the AAPB (American Archive of Public Broadcasting) application using either Argo CD or Helm.
+This guide provides a quick overview of how to deploy the AAPB application.

+For an overview of the application architecture and GitOps structure, see the [Architecture Overview](../architecture/index.md).

 There are two main ways to deploy the AAPB application:
 1. Using Argo CD (recommended)